-- 10.1.7 Holiday pay may be made either as a separate payment prior to the leave period starting or paid on the usual pay day, at the employees' choice. - 10.1.8 Leave balance will be expressed in days on pay sheets. - 10.1.9 Maniototo Health Services will not promote requests for the pay out of one week's annual leave. - 10.1.10 Recreation Leave An employee who has more than twelve (12) months continuous service with the company and who works more than three (3) duties per week, shall be granted eight (8) hours recreation leave on pay, on a day not being a statutory holiday.
+- 10.1.6 The Clinical Nurse Manager will be responsible for arranging cover for periods of leave granted. - 10.1.7 Holiday pay may be made either as a separate payment prior to the leave period starting or paid on the usual pay day, at the employees' choice. - 10.1.8 Annual Leave balances will be expressed in hours on pay sheets.
+Sick leave will be expressed in days. - 10.1.9 Maniototo Health Services will not promote requests for the pay out of one week's annual leave. - 10.1.10 Recreation Leave An employee who has more than twelve (12) months continuous service with the company and who works more than three (3) duties per week, shall be granted eight (8) hours recreation leave on pay, on a day not being a statutory holiday.
 An employee works less than three (3) days a week will be granted four (4) hours on pay as recreation leave, not being a statutory day.
 Recreation leave may not be carried forward.
-Therefore if not taken the recreation leave from the previous year will be cancelled.
+Therefore, if not taken the recreation leave from the previous year will be cancelled.